Child Custody Attorney

 Parents Should Be Part Of A Custody Decision

-Daugherty Law LLC believes that an ideal custody situation should include both parents.
+Daugherty Law LLC believes that an ideal child custody situation should include both parents.
 When possible, we work to come up with equitable solutions which allow each parent to work in a cooperative manner for the child’s sake.

 The laws involving child custody and divorce in Colorado can be complex and confusing.
 Yet at the end of the day, if the parents are not able to agree to a parenting plan, it will be a judge that makes the final decision in on custody in a custody or divorce case.
 Mary Daugherty works hard for the best possible outcome concerning your children’s custody.

 We help parents to reach an agreement on parenting or custody plans where appropriate.
 A divorce and child custody attorney who is highly skilled and solution-based will become your very best asset over the course of this important and sensitive process.

 Parents Can Submit Their Own Child Custody Plan

 Parents can either submit their single, agreed upon plan, for custody to a court, or each parent will submit their own plans and then have a judge make a decision based on the merits contained in each.